top of page

 Before Surgery (Left) / Immediately After Surgery (Right)

-Nostril asymmetry is among the most technically demanding problems in revision rhinoplasty.
+Nostril asymmetry is one of the most technically demanding problems in revision rhinoplasty.

 Q1.
 Can closed rhinoplasty correct severe nostril asymmetry?

 Yes.
-Structural cartilage reconstruction and internal lining repair can significantly improve nostril symmetry.
+Structural reconstruction and internal lining repair can significantly improve nostril symmetry.

-When internal nostril skin is deficient or nostril size must be adjusted.
+When internal nostril lining is deficient or size adjustment is required.

 Q3.
-Can breathing problems be treated at the same time as revision rhinoplasty?
+Can breathing problems be treated at the same time?

 🎥 YouTube Reference